amkurup/object_trcaking/README.md

 ```
 (All other launch files are for individual modules and need not be used!
 They were/will be used for debugging or testing individual modules)

 7. To start the tracking code, press the circle on the joystick.
-You should be able to press the X on the joystick and stop the tracking at any point in time and restart it using the circle.
+Pressing X should stop the tracking and circle should restart it.